SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 data is coming from (ip2=216.58.221.196, port2=80) because the header denotes from=2.
-The entry of match=down indicates that the which regular expressions, provided in the configuration file shown before, is used for matching.
+The entry of match=down indicates that the which regular expressions, provided in the configuration file shown above, is used for matching.
 Accordingly, you can determine whether the data is from server or client by the 'match' filed.
 The data length is indicated by the 'len' field.